protocolbuffers/protocolbuffers.github.io/content/reference/java/java-generated.md

 `--java_out=` command-line flag.
 The parameter to the `--java_out=` option is the directory where you want the compiler to write your Java output.
-For each `.proto` file input, the compiler creates a wrapper `.java` file containing a Java class which represents the `.proto` file itself.
+For each `.proto` file input, the compiler creates a wrapper `.java` file containing a Java class that represents the `.proto` file itself.

 If the `.proto` file contains a line like the following: